sunpy/ndcube/joss_paper/paper.md

 ndcube requires that coordinate transformations be expressed via the World Coordinate System (WCS), a coordinate framework commonly used throughout astronomy.
-The WCS framework has multiple implementations, e.g. FITS-WCS, gWCS, etc., each with a different incompatible API, which makes workflows and derived tools non-transferable between implementations. ndcube overcomes this by leveraging AstroPy's WCS API [APE-14; @ape14] which can be wrapped around any underlying WCS implementation.
+The WCS framework has multiple implementations (e.g. FITS-WCS, gWCS, and others), each with a different incompatible API, which makes workflows and derived tools non-transferable between implementations. ndcube overcomes this by leveraging Astropy's WCS API [APE-14, @ape14] which can be wrapped around any underlying WCS implementation.
 This enables ndcube to use the same API to interact with any set of WCS transformations. ndcube's data-WCS coupling allows users to analyze their data more easily and